imsosharp/LeagueSharp-3/README.md

 Oh so this is how github works eh?
-Hmm anyways... this is modified version of EvadeLicense
+Hmm anyways... this is modified version of Evade&nbspLicense
 =================
 Copyright 2014 - 2014 LeagueSharp
 Esk0r/LeagueSharp is free software: you can redistribute it and/or modify